-Eighteen incidences of ESA/MSA lithic material were recorded across the development footprint.
-These include a few formal tools like scrapers, blades, and a Fauresmith hand axe, but the lithic assemblage predominantly consists of informal tools and knapping debris.
-The majority of the lithics are banded ironstone formation (BIF), with some cryptocrystalline silicates (CCS) and quartzite pieces.
-The material was documented as widely dispersed surface scatters, with no archaeological context.
+Eleven incidences of ESA/MSA lithic material were recorded across the development footprint.
+These include a few formal tools like scrapers and a Fauresmith hand axe, but the lithic assemblage predominantly consists of informal tools and knapping debris.
+The lithics are all banded ironstone formation (BIF), an abundant raw material within the area.
+The material was documented as surface scatters, with no archaeological context.
 The resources will be affected negatively by the proposed development, but due to the low significance of the material, the impact is negligible.

-The proposed development is underlain by sediments of the Groblershoop Formation (Brulpan Group).
+The proposed development is underlain by sediments of Kalkwerf Gneiss which in places intrude upon the Groblershoop Formation (Brulpan Group).
 Underlying these rocks are deposits of the Precambrian Transvaal Supergroup.
-According to the PalaeoMap of South African Heritage Resources Information System (SAHRIS), the Palaeontological Sensitivity of the Groblershoop Formation (Brulpan Group) is insignificant.
-Although the Palaeontological Sensitivity of the underlying Transvaal Supergroup is moderate, the cherts, dolomites and iron formations are too deeply buried to affect the proposed development.
+According to the PalaeoMap of South African Heritage Resources Information System (SAHRIS), the Palaeontological Sensitivity of the Kalkwerf Gneiss is insignificant.
+The cherts, dolomites and iron formations of the underlying Transvaal Supergroup are too deep to affect the proposed development.
+The Kalkwerf Gneiss consists of biotite, epidote, garnet, strained quartz, and perthite augen, with some granophyric intergrowth muscovite.
 It is therefore recommended that the project be exempt from further palaeontological studies (Butler 2020).